menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rising Star is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rising Star is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rising Star who work in maintenance occupations (17.83%), healthcare suport services (16.96%), and office and administrative support (10.87%).

-Telecommuters are a relatively large percentage of the workforce: 7.94% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Rising Star telecommute to their jobs.
+Overall, about 7.94% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle